Deck Railing (6)

 Picket Layout

 To determine which layout option to use (A or B), I will test them both.
 First, Option A - determine the center of the 2x4 railing (25" from each end).
 Option A starts with a picket at the center of the 2x4 railing.
 To start the layout, measure from the center mark to the left, half the width of a picket (3/4"), and make a mark.
 This mark will be the location of the left edge of the first (center) picket.
 Measure to the right of this mark and make a mark every 5" (127 mm) until you reach the end of the 2x4 rail (See Option A diagram below).
-The diagram shows that Option A is not the best option because the middle of one picket breaks at the end of the 2x4 rail.
+The diagram shows that Option A is not the best choice because the middle of one picket breaks at the end of the 2x4 rail.
 We could move it over, but that would be ugly and mess up the spacing between pickets.
 We could get rid of the last picket, but then the space between the last picket and the 4x4 post would exceed the 4" gap requirement.

 Deck Railing Picket Layout